edgio-docs/edgio-docs/src/guides/v7/security/managed_rules.md

 exceptions.
 A rule exception identifies one or more rules that will be ignored for a set of requests.
 Identify requests using any of the following criteria:
--   **Argument:** Identifies all requests with a query string parameter or body parameter whose name matches the specified value.
+-   **Argument Name:** Identifies all requests with a query string parameter or body parameter whose name matches the specified value.
+-   **Argument Value:** Identifies all requests with a query string parameter or body parameter with the specified value.
 -   **Cookies:** Identifies all requests with a cookie whose name matches the specified value.
 -   **Header:** Identifies all requests with a request header whose name matches the specified value.

 <Callout type="tip">